Asymptomatic Community Testing for people without Covid-19 symptoms

 If you have symptoms, you should not go to a community test centre, but you should book to get a PCR test via the NHS Test and Trace scheme or phone 119.

-Community Testing centres across Nottinghamshire
+Community Testing sites across Nottinghamshire

 Pharmacy Collect service

 Following the Government’s announcement of a universal testing programme, people over 18 can also collect a box of free tests from local participating pharmacies to use at home, as part of the Pharmacy Collect service.
 Over the coming weeks, more pharmacies will be joining the scheme.
 Enter your postcode to find your nearest participating pharmacy.

 You can collect 7 weeks’ worth of tests (2 boxes for adults, or 4 boxes for a family) to use at home from community testing sites near where you live.
 Please note that some of these sites operate as symptomatic testing sites in the morning, so please check the opening times.
 Find a test site here.